 A look at proposed Sonics arena by the numberson January 9, 2013 @ 1:44 pm (Updated: 3:16 pm - 1/9/13 )

-close to bringing the Sacramento Kings to Seattle, may mean Seattle fans are one step closer to watching NBA basketball in a new arena.
+While there's no confirmation of a done deal yet, speculation that a Seattle investment group is close to bringing the Sacramento Kings to Seattle, may mean Seattle fans are one step closer to watching NBA basketball in a new arena.